erlisakulla/bdg-django-react-xp3/README.md

 $ npx sequelize-cli db:migrate
 ```
 Create a .env file as shown in the .env.example (inside the backend folder) where you will store the token used for authentication.
+(Make sure there is no spaces in the .env document)
-After the database is created, just start the server:
+After the database is created, you can start the server:
 ```
 $ npm start
 ```
 * **Client Side**
 ```
-$ cd ../frontend
+$ cd frontend
 $ npm install
 $ npm start
 ```